 If you are a university student, you should consider talking to your university’s career services as there’s a good chance that they’ll have some on-camous opportunities for you which will help you save on commuting expenses as well as time.
 However, even if they don’t have any on-campus opportunities, they’ll have a few other collaborators that might be able to help you.
 Keep in mind that talking to your career services professional will help you make a more informed decision as they’ll be able to provide you with more personalised advice.

-#1 Search the Do-It Database
+#1 Search the Do-it Trust

 #2 Contact Your Nearest NCVO Volunteer Centre